Bio-Inspired Event-Based Visual Servoing for Ground Robots

 where $a$ is the amplitude and $\omega$ is the oscillation frequency of the periodic motion.
 Assuming full knowledge of the parameters $p_i$, $i=1,2,3$ in \eqref{eq:qcar_longitudinal_dynamics}, the control input is chosen as

 where $K$ is the output feedback gain.
 The first two terms provide feedforward excitation that counteracts damping and sustains informative motion necessary for observability~\cite{biswas2025exact}, while the constant term \(p_3\) compensates the friction term in \eqref{eq:qcar_longitudinal_dynamics}.
 The final nonlinear feedback terms vanish on the target orbit and penalize deviations from it.
-Together, these components stabilize the system to $\x^\star(t)$.
+Together, these components render the periodic orbit $\xi^\star(t)$ locally orbitally stable.